All Products

 Otherwise it is enabled.

-Automatic partition propagation is supported for range partitioned tables.
+You can enable automatic partition propagation for a range-partitioned table.
 If the inserted data is not within the range of the existing partitions, a partition is automatically created.

 set_auto(relation REGCLASS, value BOOLEAN)